-Roger Payne is best known for his discovery that humpback whales sing songs, and for his theory that the sounds of fin and blue whales can be heard across oceans.
+Roger Payne is best known for his discovery that humpback whales sing songs, and for theorizing correctly that the sounds of fin and blue whales can be heard across oceans.
 Dr. Payne has studied the behavior of whales since 1967.
-In addition to his discovery about humpback whales, he theorized correctly that the sounds of fin and blue whales are heard across oceans.
 He has led over 100 expeditions to all the Earth’s oceans and studied every species of large whale in the wild.
 He pioneered many of the benign research techniques now used throughout the world to study free-swimming whales, and has trained many of the current leaders in whale research in America and abroad.
 He directs longterm research projects on the songs of humpback whales, and on the behavior of 1,700 individually known Argentine right whales — the longest such continuous study.

 Death of the Cryosphere